Your course advisor will be in touch with you within one business day. If you have immediate questions about your enrollment, call 720-381-6589.

 Labyrinth Canyon, Utah

-You will launch on the Green river in two person canoes for 63 miles through Labyrinth Canyon.
+You will launch on the Green River in two-person canoes for 63 miles through Labyrinth Canyon.
 The river enters Labyrinth Canyon slowly, named for the serpentine path it carves as it dives deep into the redrock sandstone that characterizes southeastern Utah and the Canyonlands area.
-Narrow and winding side canyons, towering cliffs rising vertically out of the river, pinnacles and ledges all await you as you fine tune your paddling strokes.
+Narrow and winding side canyons, towering cliffs rising vertically out of the river, pinnacles and ledges all await you as you fine-tune your paddling strokes.
 The canoes provide you with great freedom and maneuverability.
 While many of the skills you learn canoeing are transferable to rafts, the small craft will demand a high level of coordination and cooperation with your canoeing partner.
-During this phase of your course, your instructors will introduce you to the most important elements of the river life: environmental stewardship, outdoor cooking, first aid, natural history of the river canyons, the night sky, and of course, paddling skills.
-This region is within the ancestral lands of the Núu-agha-tʉvʉ-pʉ̱ (Ute) nations.
+During this phase of your course, your instructors will introduce you to the most important elements of river life: environmental stewardship, outdoor cooking, first aid, natural history of the river canyons, the night sky, and of course, paddling skills.
+This region is within the ancestral lands of the Ute nations.

 What is a land acknowledgment?